Back

 What is Tailwind CSS?

 Tailwind CSS is an open-source utility-based CSS framework that provides a set of customizable utilities for constructing web designs and layouts.
+It's one of the best CSS frameworks for responsive web design in 2024.

 The key difference between Tailwind CSS framework and other CSS frameworks like Bootstrap and Material UI is that it does not contain a collection of preset classes for components such as buttons and tables.
 Instead, it includes extensive utility classes for grids, margins, forms, placement, and so forth.